Smart Contract Fundamentals Hub: EVM Execution, Solidity First Principles, and Mainnet-Ready Mental Models

 This is not a security-audit hub

-If your main focus is audit readiness, vulnerabilities, and review depth, use:
+If your main focus is audit readiness, Solidity vulnerabilities, review depth, common security risks, or auditor career preparation, use:

 Smart Contract Security Audits Hub: Audit Checklist, Common Solidity Risks, and Auditor Roadmap | ArtofBlockchain